telerik/maui-docs/knowledge-base/customize-chart-tooltip-net-maui.md

 ## Solution

-To customize the tooltip in Chart for .NET MAUI, you can use a native implementation on different platforms.
-Here are the steps:
+To customize the tooltip in the NET MAUI Chart, you can use the native Chart implementation of the different platforms (Android and iOS):

 1. Subscribe to the `HandlerChanged` event of the chart.
 2. Use the native chart objects to customize the tooltip on Android and iOS platforms.